 \section{RELATED WORK}

-The work detailed here is closely related to the field of modular robotic self assembly, i.e.\ multiple robots that are able to communicate with one another to form an overall larger complex shape, both in the modular robotics and swarm domains (sometimes even referred to as mobile modular robot~\cite{thalamy2019survey}).

-These modular robotics systems were first introduced over 30 years ago by Fukuda et al. \cite{fukuda1990cellular,fukuda1994cellular}.
-Unsurprisingly, since then, they have been researched in great detail; these modular systems promise to generate versatile robots that are able to adapt to new situations, tasks and environments potentially better than their traditional counterparts.
+The work detailed here is closely related to the field of modular robotic self assembly, i.e.\ multiple robots that are able to communicate with one another to form an overall larger complex shape \cite{thalamy2019survey}.
+Modular robotics systems were first introduced over 30 years ago by Fukuda et al. \cite{fukuda1990cellular,fukuda1994cellular}.
+Unsurprisingly, since then, they have been researched in great detail.
+These modular systems hold the promise to generate versatile robots that are able to adapt to new situations, tasks and environments potentially better than their traditional counterparts.

 Some attempts at designing re-configuring modular robots use centralised algorithms \cite{kotay2000algorithms,baca2017configuration,bie2017approach}.
-In these approaches each module sends its own state to an external agent, which then uses all the information gathered to build a map of the current robot configuration.
+In these approaches, each module sends its own state to an external agent, which then uses all the information gathered to build a map of the current robot configuration.
 Clearly this method relies on the external agent for success.

 Other researchers have focused on decentralised control, where each module is responsible for its own behaviour, and state changes are made based on local information gathered from neighbours and simple rules \cite{thalamy2019survey}.
-Clearly, this is closely aligned to the concept of cellular automata in the work presented here.
+This approach is closely aligned to the concept of cellular automata in the work presented here.
 Usually, each module is given a specific target overall shape and its deferred local state includes some encoding of global (albeit sometimes partial) information gathered from neighbours.
 Note, in some cases emergent modular robot shapes have also been investigated through simple local rule interactions in decentralised agents \cite{slavkov2018morphogenesis}.